Loading…

 Kuzan trades at 330,000 to 400,000 JPY on SNKRDUNK's JP market.
 That is a 33.3% gain from the 300,000 JPY floor.
 The interesting thing here: in some markets, Kuzan commands a completionist premium that brings him close to Sakazuki.

 The logic is straightforward.
 If you are collecting all three Admirals as a matched set, you need Kuzan regardless of whether Sakazuki is the "lead" card.
 Because all three have the same pull difficulty (the Manga Rare slot is split three ways), none of them is easier to obtain.
-Completionists bid Kuzan up just as aggressively as Sakazuki, which compresses the price gap between first and second.
+Completionists bid Kuzan up alongside Sakazuki, which kept the price gap between them narrow through most of the summer.
+That shows up on TCGPlayer too: the Kuzan Manga Rare is trading around $1,154 as of mid-August 2026, and with Sakazuki's own price easing off its July peak, the gap between the two has narrowed again, both remain solidly four-figure.

 GODEEPER: For the full breakdown on Manga Rare pull rates and whether chasing is worth it, see the dedicated guide.
 OP-16 Admiral Manga Rare Guide